 Here are some guidelines to follow when cleaning your space between guests.

-Does your campspace come with a fixed accommodation, such as a caravan, yurt or treehouse?
+Does your campspace come with fixed accommodation, such as a caravan, yurt or treehouse?
 Make sure your accommodation is well ventilated before and during the cleaning.

 Clean first, Disinfect after.
 Use soap or other cleaning products to remove dirt and germs.
 Once surfaces are clean spray with a disinfectant and let it soak in for a couple of minutes.
 We recommend using disposable wipes or paper towels to avoid using the same cloth for different guests.